elmoiv/MyU-Questionnaire-Solver/README.md

 ```bash
 python mqs.py
 ```
-- Fill your ID, Password and current semester.
+- Fill your ID, Password and current year and semester.
 - Enjoy.

 ## Note